kugurerdem/rugu.dev/content/english/blog/corne/index.md

 This makes sense to me.
 However, I was concerned that, since an ortholinear keyboard is usually narrower than a normal one, it might cause more wrist deviation.
 So I did not want to try a non-split ortholinear keyboard such as the Planck.
 Still, I wanted my split keyboard to be ortholinear, because being able to align the two halves already solves the wrist deviation problem.

-This makes sense to me.
-However, I was concerned that, since an ortholinear keyboard is usually narrower than a normal one, it might cause more wrist deviation.
-So I did not want to try a non-split ortholinear keyboard such as the Planck.
-Still, I wanted my split keyboard to be ortholinear, because being able to align the two halves already solves the wrist deviation problem.

 So, a split, ortholinear keyboard it is.
 But there is still one very important question: why choose the Corne over the many other split keyboards available?

 ## Why Corne, Specifically?